-On October 10, 2000, three CS students went into the MC to fine tune their first assignment for CS 354, and disappeared a One week later their certe wis found ....
+On October 10, 2000, three CS students went into the MC to fine tune their first assignment for CS 354, and dissupperred - One week later other ceile was found ...

 The Frosh Cornered

 Ever since my last column was published two weeks ago, I've found numerous hate mail, e-mail bombs, and other miscellaneous messages sitting on my UW mail account.
 I guess disclosing my e-mail address wasn't the smartest thing to do, but I have to be accountable to what I write.
 So, without further ado, I bring you a new segment to the Frosh Cornered: Ask the Cornered Frosh!